smichaelsen/typo3-gitlab-ci/README.md

 #### 3.x to 4.x:

+* latest: The web directory was renamed from `Web` to lowercase `web`.
+Be sure to set `"web-dir": "web"` in your `composer.json` (see above at "Setup").
+Also be sure your web server host config points to the lower case directory.
+On case insensitive file systems (like macOS) you will have to rename your directory manually.
 * [dbdf3ba2](https://github.com/smichaelsen/typo3-gitlab-ci/commit/dbdf3ba200d94034c4b8aa4c061a6754ac3ac639): The `build_extensions` job is now executed with a node 8 image instead of node 7.
 Make sure your frontend building works based on node 8.

 #### 2.x to 3.x: